chipjarred/MacMenuBar/README.md

             }
             #endif
 ```
+As its name suggests, `.afterAction` is called after the menu calls it's action closure.
+There is also a `.beforeAction` method that works the same way, except that it is called immediately before the action closure is called.

 Now when you select "Show Log" from the "Debug" menu, that item will become disabled.
 Of course, that's not actually what we want, because it will remain disabled even after you close the log window.
 We'd prefer for it to be enabled or disabled based on whether the log window is currently visible.
 Instead of `.afterAction` we can use `.enabledWhen`: